Lolzep/Maxima-Rank/README.md

 6. If you want this bot to continue running, consider running it on a dedicated server to keep it up all the time.
 There are tutorials online for this if you wish to do so.

 #### **TODO:**
-- **[In progress]** Change roles in a server depending on level of user
-- **[In progress]** Create a leaderboard of all top users in the server that shows xp, level, messages, etc.
+- **[In Progress]** Make a command that gives extra xp for a specified amount of time (used for an event in the server to promote engagement)
-- Transfer over/export current ActivityRank levels to this bot (will need to be done manually but not too hard)
-- Special things for boosted members, such as extra xp
 - Return of a special ranking...
-- Amount of channels active in the past week
-- Guess future ranks and time of arrival by extrapolation?
-- Make a command that gives extra xp for a specified amount of time (used for an event in the server to promote engagement)

 #### **Done!:**
 - Create new users in the users.json file